shubhamshnd/Open-Cluely/README.md

 **Made with ❤️ for productive meetings**

 *Disclaimer: Use responsibly and ethically.
-The developers are not responsible for misuse of this tool.*
+The developer is not responsible for misuse of this tool.*